viktor02/hydrus-viewer/README.md

 2. View images
 3. Import URLs to hydrus
 4. Optimized for PC and mobile
-5. Simply to install and set up.
+5. Simply to install and set up (Now with docker!).

 ## How to install